The stationary horizon and semi-infinite geodesics in the directed landscape: Introduction

 \subsection{Semi-infinite geodesics and Busemann functions}

 In growth models of first- and last-passage type, \textit{semi-infinite geodesics} trace the paths of infection all the way to infinity and hence are central to the large-scale structure of the evolution.
 Their study was initiated by Licea and Newman in first-passage percolation in the 1990s~\cite{licea1996,Newman} with the first results on existence, uniqueness and coalescence.
-Since the work of Hoffman~\cite{hoffman2008}, Busemann functions have been a key tool for studying semi-infinite geodesics.
+Since the work of Hoffman~\cite{Hoffman-2005,hoffman2008}, Busemann functions have been a key tool for studying semi-infinite geodesics (see, for example~\cite{Damron_Hanson2012,Hanson-2018,Georgiou-Rassoul-Seppalainen-17a,Timo_Coalescence,Seppalainen-Sorensen-21a,Seppalainen-Sorensen-21b,Rahman-Virag-21,Ganguly-Zhang-2022a}, and Chapter 5 of~\cite{50years}).

 Closer to the present work, the study of semi-infinite geodesics began in directed last-passage percolation with the application of the Licea-Newman techniques to the exactly solvable exponential model by Ferrari and Pimentel~\cite{ferr-pime-05}.
 Georgiou, Rassoul-Agha, and the second author~\cite{Georgiou-Rassoul-Seppalainen-17a,Georgiou-Rassoul-Seppalainen-17b} showed the existence of semi-infinite geodesics in directed last-passage percolation with general weights under mild moment conditions.
 Using this, Janjigian, Rassoul-Agha, and the second author~\cite{Janjigian-Rassoul-Seppalainen-19} showed that geometric properties of the semi-infinite geodesics can be found by studying analytic properties of the Busemann process.
 In the special case of exponential weights, the distribution of the Busemann process from~\cite{Fan-Seppalainen-20} was used to show that all geodesics in a given direction coalesce if and only if that direction is not a discontinuity of the Busemann process.